parthchadha/parthchadha.github.io/_posts/2016-1-21-visual_attention.md

 ---
 layout: post
-title: Multimodal learning techniques
+title: Multimodal learning techniques - 2
 use_math: true
 category: posts
 ---

-# Encoder-Decoder Network
+## Encoder-Decoder Network

-It is a genral framework using neural networks for mapping structured inputs to structured outputs.
+It is a general framework using neural networks for mapping structured inputs to structured outputs.

 What do we mean by structured outputs?